confluentinc/autogen-kafka/python/README.md

 - [ ] Agent metadata service
 - [ ] Pluggable metrics exporter
 - [ ] Improved CLI for monitoring and debugging
+- [ ] Docker support for local development and testing

 ---